 The performance of the fund may be affected by sustainability risks.
-Sustainability risks within the meaning of Regulation (EU) 2019/2088 of the European Parliament and of the Council of 27 November 2019 on sustainability-related disclosure requirements in the financial services sector ("Disclosure Regulation") are environmental, social or governance events, conditions or circumstances, the occurrence of which could have an actual or potential material adverse effect on the value of the funds investment.
-Sustainability risks can affect all known risk types and contribute as a factor to the materiality of these risk types.
-Examples of these risk types are market risk, liquidity risk, counterparty risk and operational risk, which are described in the following sections.
+Sustainability risks within the meaning of Regulation (EU) 2019/2088 of the European Parliament and of the Council of 27 November 2019 on sustainability-related disclosure requirements in the financial services sector are environmental, social or governance events, conditions or circumstances, the occurrence of which could have an actual or potential material adverse effect on the value of the fund's investment.

-These environmental, social and governance (ESG) events, conditions or circumstances affect the following topics among others:
+These environmental, social, and governance (ESG) events, conditions, or circumstances affect the following topics, among others: